 Based on the assessment of the biophysical and socio-economic factors relevant to the proposed development, i.e. excluding engineering costs and technical constraints, the alternatives that have the least environmental impact become apparent.
 Table 6.1 provides a synopsis of the significance ratings determined for each alternative.
 This information, together with input from I&APs, will serve to clarify the final suite of environmentally acceptable alternatives.
-The finalised EIR will then be submitted to DEA&DP for their review and decision.
+This finalised EIR has been submitted to DEA&DP for their review and decision.